voostindie/markdown-curator/README.md

 <!--/query-->
 ```

-By default, this tool provides just a couple of built-in generic queries: `backlinks`, `list`, `table` and `toc`.
-To make this tool really useful, you will want to create your own queries.
+By default, this tool provides just a couple of built-in generic queries: `backlinks`, `deadlinks`, `list`, `table` and `toc`.
+To make this tool more useful, you will want to create your own queries.

-To use this library, you have to configure your own application, define this tool as a dependency, and code your own curator and custom queries.
+To use this library, you have to code your own Java application, define this tool as a dependency, and implement your own curator and custom queries.
 See further on for an example.

 The [music](src/test/resources/music/README.md) test suite provides examples of what this tool can do and how it works.
 The test code contains a [MusicCurator](src/test/java/nl/ulso/markdown_curator/MusicCurator.java) that can serve as an example for building your own curator, on top of your own vault.

+## Obsidian users: Ye be warned!

+If you're an Obsidian user, then note that most of the things this library does can also be achieved using plugins, like [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
+I do not like those kinds of plugins.
+I believe they defeat Obsidian's purpose.
+For me Obsidian is all about storing knowledge in *portable* Markdown files.
+Sprinkling those same files with code (queries) that only Obsidian with a specific plugin installed can understand is not the right idea, I think.

+With this library I have the best of both worlds: portable Markdown and "dynamic" content.
+Query output is embedded in the documents as Markdown content.
+As far as Obsidian concerns, this tool is not even there.

+On the other hand, Obsidian plugins are much easier to install and use.
+This library requires you to get your hands dirty with Java.
+You must build your own Java application.
+That's not for everyone.

+Shouldn't I have built this library as an Obsidian plugin itself?
+Maybe.
+Probably.
+But, I didn't.
+Why not?
+Because I'm sure my use of Markdown will outlive my use of Obsidian.
+Also, being able to change files in a vault with any editor *and* have this library still work in the background leads to fewer surprises.

+Case in point: with the June 2022 release of [iA Writer 6](https://ia.net/writer) and its support for wikilinks, mostly compatible with Obsidian's, there's now a truly native and focused macOS app for personal knowledge management. iA Writer has far fewer bells and whistles than Obsidian, but that's *exactly* why I happen to like it so much.
+And because I do not depend on Obsidian-specific plugins for my content, I can easily switch between them at will and even use them simultaneously.

 ## "Vincent Flavored Markdown"